Scripture

 Ephesians 2

-Cited in A Body of Practical Divinity, A Child of Light Walking in Darkness, A Cloud of Faithful Witnesses + 12 more
+Cited in A Body of Practical Divinity, A Brief Declaration and Vindication of the Doctrine of the Trinity, A Brief Discourse of Justification + 7 more

 Without faith it is impossible to please God (Hebrews 11:6), and if we do not please him by believing, he will not please us in saving of us.
 Faith is the condition of the Covenant of Grace, without faith without covenant, and without covenant without hope (Ephesians 2:12).
 2. U…